-Figure 3: Treatment Effect of Dual Advisor on Winning Bid (Basis Points)
+Figure 5: Treatment Effect of Dual Advisor on Number of Non-Advisor Auction Participants

 Note: Author's calculations using data from SDC Platinum (2016), The Bond Buyer (2016), and Bergstresser and Luby (2018).
-This figure reports the annual effects of having a dual advisor on borrowing costs in basis points as estimated by equation 2.
-The levels in the graphs are scaled such that the mean effect in 2011 is zero.
-The specification reported in this figure corresponds to column (5) in Table 2 using all controls.
+This figure reports the annual effects of having a dual advisor on the number of non-advisor underwriters competing for underwriting business in competitive municipal bond sales as estimated by equation 2.
+The graph is scaled such that the mean effect in the pre-period is zero.
+The specification reported in this figure corresponds to column (5) in Table 4 using all controls.
 See Section 4 for more information and discussion.
 Standard errors are clustered at the issuer level and 95% confidence intervals are included.

-Figure 4: Treatment Effect of Dual Advisor on Winning Bid (Basis Points), Refunding Heterogeneity
+Figure 6: Treatment Effect of Dual Advisor on Winning Bid (Basis Points), Refunding Heterogeneity